chiragbaid7/Book-microservice/README.md

 # System Design

 ## Features
- - Built scabale backend system to serve books as contents.
+ - Built a scabale backend system to serve books as contents.
  - Dockerized entire application including all microservices and databases for easy deployement.
  - Used Nginx as a reverse proxy to cater requests to different services.
- - Used RabbitMQ as the Message Broker to publish message from User Service to Email Service after which an email will be sent to the newly regsitered user.
+ - Used RabbitMQ as the Message-Broker to publish message from User Service to Email Service after which an email will be sent to the newly regsitered user.
  - User can filter books based on the likes or reads interactions.
  - Used Mongodb database for all three microservices.